Mbucari/InjectDotnet/README.md

 # InjectDotnet

-Inject a .NET Core dll into a native Win32 or Win64 process.
+Inject a .NET/.NET Framework dll into a native Win32 or Win64 process.
 InjectDotnet is a library, not a standalone application.
 This allows developers/hackers to pass any argument to the injected dll, not just a string.
 There are two complementary libraries:

 - **InjectDotnet**: Injects a managed dll into a native process.
 - **InjectDotnet.NativeHelper**: Referenced by the injected dll and provides methods for hooking native functions.